ap-1/oidcwarden/README.md

 PORT="8000"
 ```

-The only variable that needs configuration is `ADMIN_TOKEN`, which you can generate with a command like the following:
+1. `ADMIN_TOKEN`, should be set to a secure string, which you can generate with a command like the following:

 ```bash
 openssl rand -base64 24
 ```

+2. The `SSO_*` variables may need further configuration.
+You can find relevant documentation, including specific instructions for your IdP, [here](https://github.com/Timshel/OIDCWarden/blob/main/SSO.md).

+3. You should add `https://your.vault.domain/identity/connect/oidc-signin` as an authorized redirect URI in your OIDC provider settings.